 Sharethrough distributes video ads through its established network of social media channels, games, apps.

 So, there you have it!

 Content syndication is an incredible way to take your content marketing strategy to the next level.
-Through content syndication you can grow your audience, reach audiences that you wouldn’t have before, grow your website traffic, turn readers into leads, and, hopefully, transition leads into new followers of your brand.
-Additionally, syndicating content from established, authoritative brands on your own site or blog, you give your current audience fresh content from well-known brands without having to leave your website.
+Through content syndication, you can grow your audience, reach audiences that you wouldn’t have before, grow your website traffic, turn readers into leads, and, hopefully, transition leads into new followers of your brand.
+Additionally, by syndicating content from established, authoritative brands on your own site or blog, you give your current audience fresh content from well-known brands without having to leave your website.